code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-3/Security/README.md

 <a name=sec></a>
 # 1. Secrecy / Confidentiality / Encryption / Cryptography
-Conversion of Data/Plain-text into unreadable/cipher text.
+- Conversion of Data/Plain-text into unreadable/cipher text.
+<a name=how></a>
+**How?**
+- Establishing public/pvt key pairs(Asymmetric key exchange) between 2 peers.
+Pvt key should be same.
+- Once keys are exchanged using asymmetric key algos, encryption/decryption is done using Symmetric algos.

 ## Types of Encryption
 <a name=2key></a>